Reviews You Can Rely On

 Shredding

-Shredding was another one of the metrics that the Elemental scored very well in.
-We did a careful shred analysis of the potatoes, cheese, and carrots that were sent through each machine to determine scores, as well as looking at whether or not you could adjust the size of the shreds.
+Shredding was another metric in which Elemental scored very well.
 This model has both fine and medium shred settings.
 It performed well at shredding cheese, with a finished product that had very few crumbles and was primarily cheese strands.

 We had to do some minor trimming to the two-pound block of cheese to get it to fit in the feeding tube, and no chunks were left behind in the gap between the lid and shredding disc.
-The Elemental continued its solid performance when it came to shredding potatoes, producing some of the highest quality shreds we saw during testing of our top-ranked food processors.
+The Elemental continued its solid performance when it came to shredding potatoes, producing some of the highest quality shreds we saw during testing.

 cuisinart elemental 13-cup - this model produced excellent quality shredded potatoes.